 Price: Free

-If you’re traveling on a budget, you may be reluctant to visit an area of the city known primarily for its “shop til you drop” culture.
-But don’t miss out!
+If you’re traveling on a budget, you may be reluctant to visit an the shopping area of the city, but don’t miss out!
 The Brighton Lanes are more than just a shopper’s paradise.

 A visit to The Lanes will take you to Brighton’s historic heart, where an eclectic mix of shops, cafes, galleries, and live performances awaits.
-Delight your eyes with the jewelry shop windows, grab a coffee and wander through the labyrinth of alleyways.
+Window shop, grab a coffee, and wander through the labyrinth of alleyways.

 4. Take a tour of the Royal Pavilion